Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

 Perks Beyond Sight

-On top of the 6 perks you can buy/receive in this game.
-Story-based maps have other perks which you cannot see.
+On top of the six perks you can buy/receive in this game, story-based maps have other perks which you cannot see.
 You cannot earn or lose these in a different zombie mode, Origins or Mob of the Dead.
 It is purely for when you're forced to play as Stulanger, Misty, Russman and Marlton.
 Unlike regular perks, these are only earned after certain conditions are met, and you can lose them very easily.
 Maintaining these after earning them are a true test of skill.
 Passive perks (aka Perma-perks) found in Die Rise are exactly the same in Tranzit, and also transfer to and from Buried.
 In the following chart, you will see the ones that are important to look out for, and how to get them.
 You'll know you have earned them by the presence of green smoke and your character will say something about it.